stephen-fox/wgu/README.md

 #### `pubkey-addr`

-Note: This is for use with the `automatic addressing` feature.
+Note: This is for use with the `automatic address planning mode` feature.

 Generates an IPv6 address for the given WireGuard public key.